JonJRich/notes/sunlamp-blog-draft1.md

 #### 12v to 5v convertor

 The final step, although not technically necessary is to wire the 12v to 5v connector to the perfboard and connect it to the Raspberry Pi for power.
 This means that both the LEDs and Raspberry Pi can be powered off of a single input.
-One thing to note is that the micro USB that comes with the convertor protrudes quite far from the Raspberry Pi, I got round this by mounting mine at a jaunty angle but a neater solution would be to use a right angled adaptor.
+One thing to note is that the micro USB that comes with the converter protrudes quite far from the Raspberry Pi, I got round this by mounting mine at a jaunty angle but a neater solution would be to use a right angled adapter.

-*Note: Once I had everything powered up I was getting undervolted warnings for the Raspberry Pi, as far as I have tested everything seems to be working ok but to be doubly sure a more powerful power superply is possibly a good idea. *
+*Note: Once I had everything powered up I was getting undervolted warnings for the Raspberry Pi, as far as I have tested everything seems to be working ok but to be doubly sure a more powerful power supply is possibly a good idea. *

 And there you have it, system's go!